-Action / Task Responsible Person Deadline Progress update New policy to be uploaded onto the Intranet Corporate Assurance Within 5 working Will be uploaded post and Trust Website and old version to be Team/ Communications days of ratification approval at PGG Meeting on removed.
-Team 02/10/2023 Communication to be sent to all staff via Corporate Assurance Within 5 working Will be up sent post approval Connect Team/ Communications days of ratification at PGG Meeting on Team 02/10/2023 Communication to be sent to Crisis and Discharge Team Within 5 working Will be up sent post approval Emergency Network and Planned and Manager days of ratification at PGG Meeting on Scheduled Network for dissemination 02/10/2023 A communication will be sent to Education, Discharge Team Within 5 working Will be up sent post approval Training and Development to review training Manager days of ratification at PGG Meeting on provision.
-02/10/2023
+Action / Task Responsible Person Deadline Progress update New policy to be uploaded onto the Intranet and Trust Website and old version to be removed.
+Corporate Assurance Team/ Communications Team Within 5 working days of ratification Will be uploaded post approval at PGG Meeting on 02/10/2023 Communication to be sent to all staff via Connect Corporate Assurance Team/ Communications Team Within 5 working days of ratification Will be up sent post approval at PGG Meeting on 02/10/2023 Communication to be sent to Crisis and Emergency Network and Planned and Scheduled Network for dissemination Discharge Team Manager Within 5 working days of ratification Will be up sent post approval at PGG Meeting on 02/10/2023 A communication will be sent to Education, Training and Development to review training provision.
+Discharge Team Manager Within 5 working days of ratification Will be up sent post approval at PGG Meeting on 02/10/2023 Revised policy to be uploaded onto the Intranet and Trust Website and old version to be removed.
+Corporate Assurance Team/ Communications Team Within 5 working days of ratification Will be uploaded post approval at PGG Meeting on 25/11/2024